Battle of Chudniv: Aftermath

-The battle was a major victory for the Poles, who succeeded in eliminating most of Russian forces, weakened the Cossacks and kept their alliance with the Crimean Tatars.
+The battle was a major victory for the Commonwealth forces, who succeeded in eliminating most of Russian forces, kept their alliance with the Crimean Tatars, and managed to convince thousands of Cossacks to confirm their allegiance to the Commonwealth.
 The Poles, however, were unable to capitalize on that victory; their army retreated in poor order (there was little aid for the wounded, which accounted for hundreds of deaths after the battle).
 Furthermore, the country had failed to provide wages for most of the army, which resulted in mutinies in 1661.
 This prevented the Poles from taking initiative and allowed the Russians time to rebuild their armies.

 Yury Baryatinsky who commanded the Russian garrison in Kyiv refused to follow Sheremetev's agreement with the Poles and leave the city, saying his famous phrase "I obey only His Majesty, not Sheremetev.
 There are many Sheremetevs in Moscow!"
 The Poles did not risk attacking the city which thus remained in Russian hands.
 A similar development took place in Pereiaslav whose inhabitants led by Yakym Somko swore "to die for the great Tsar, for God's churches and Orthodox faith".

-The Battle of Chudnov is commemorated on the Tomb of the Unknown Soldier, Warsaw, with the inscription "CUDNOW 14 IX-3 X 1660".
+The Battle of Chudniv is commemorated on the Tomb of the Unknown Soldier, Warsaw, with the inscription "CUDNOW 14 IX-3 X 1660".
+Ossoliński (1995) considered the battle the largest and most important Polish victory over the Russian forces until the battle of Warsaw in 1920.
+Halushka (2013) wrote: "The Capitulation of Chudniv was the greatest Russian defeat in the Russo-Polish War of 1654–67."

+Serhii Plokhy (2022) commented that through Chudniv, Khmelnytsky and his Cossacks had finally gotten revenge for how the Russians had coerced them to submit to the tsar in October 1659, and inflicted further violence and humiliation upon them ever since.
+On the other hand, 'while this Polish victory gratified the Cossacks, it did nothing to secure the Hetmanate', as promise of an autonomous Grand Principality of Ruthenia within the Commonwealth was put on hold, and the Left-bank Cossack regiments remained controlled by Moscow, thereby splitting Ukraine in two along the Dnipro.